abb-motors-and-generators/smart-sensor-api-client/README.md

-# The Open Guide to Cloud Interface for ABB AbilityTM Smart Sensors
+# The user guide to Cloud Interface for ABB AbilityTM Smart Sensors

 ## Scope